 Idea killer 2 - Head it off before it gets started

 Getting your idea noticed is good.
 But if it attracts the attention of a critic / idea killer, they’ve got many ways to stop your idea making it.

 If they notice your idea early enough, they’ll often try to head it off before it gets started.
 They want to stop it gathering momentum.

 It happens a lot in businesses where the culture demands approvals.
 You get a team of senior leaders who control everything.
 Nothing happens without their say-so.
 Approval teams and processes kill ideas all the time.

 They create an environment hostile to new ideas.
 They slow things down by only meeting once a month.
-There’s long lists of detailed requirements you need to meet before they’ll look at your idea.
+There’s long lists of detailed requirements to meet before they’ll look at your idea.
 Everything has to be on the agenda well in advance.
 Do something late, or the wrong way, and they won’t look at it.
 These are all idea killer tactics.
 Rigid formats and fixed timelines make getting new ideas started hard work.

 To get past this, you have to look at the process of how ideas start life in your business.

 Protect your ugly babies

 For example, we like the way animation giant, Pixar handles this challenge.

 They call new ideas in their business “ugly babies”.
 They recognise new ideas are often imperfect, and take time to evolve and grow.
 So, they nurture rather than neutralise these newborn ideas.